 Pit 405 is located at 7.6 mile on the B Road.
 The rock from this quarry was used for construction of the B Road and other mine infrastructure.
-Mine records indicate that approximately 12,000 cubic yards of production rock were backfilled into the quarry in 1988.
+Mine records indicate that approximately 13,000 cubic yards of production rock were backfilled into the quarry in 1988.
 The quarry received reclamation materials (colluvium and glacial till) in 1994, 1995 and 1998 for use in future reclamation projects.
-KGCMC drilled a hole through the fill material in June of 2005 to characterize the materials.
+HGCMC drilled a hole through the fill material in June of 2005 to characterize the materials.
 The profile at the center of the pit from the surface down consists of approximately two feet of glacial till and organics (fill), 15 feet of sericitic phyllite (waste rock) and 22 feet of grey silty till (fill).
 The foundation of the pit is fractured, pyritic, chloritic rock.
 A standpipe was installed to a depth of 37.5 feet below the drill pad surface, but difficulties encountered during installation may have affected its completion.
-Development and evaluation of the standpipe occurred in 2006, however the casing was damaged in 2007 and the well was not sampled.
+Development and evaluation of the standpipe occurred in 2006, however the casing was damaged in 2007.
+The well was repaired in 2008 and water quality results are shown in Table 3.2.
 The well is completed in pyritic bedrock so there may be some difficulty differentiating between contributions from quarry fill material and the bedrock itself.
-KGCMC maintains a monitoring site in the drainage below Pit 405.
-The quality of water from this sampling point continues to be good (Figures 3.1 to 3.15)